freedomofpress/encryption-works/encryption_works.md

 ## "Pretty Good Privacy" (PGP) Email Encryption

+In 1991, Phil Zimmermann developed [Pretty Good Privacy](https://en.wikipedia.org/wiki/Pretty_Good_Privacy) (PGP), software which he intended peace activists to use while organizing in the anti-nuclear movement.

 PGP stands for "Pretty Good Privacy," software you can use to encrypt your e-mail messages.
+Today, PGP is a company that sells proprietary encryption software.
+[OpenPGP](http://openpgp.org/) is the open protocol that defines how PGP encryption works, and [GnuPG](http://www.gnupg.org/) (GPG for short) is free software, and is totally compatible with the proprietary version.
+GPG is much more popular than PGP today because it's free for everyone to download, and cypherpunks trust it more because it's open source.
+The terms PGP and GPG are often used interchangably.

-GPG is a free, open-source version of this software.
-The terms PGP and GPG are often used interchangeably.
-Unfortunately, the process is notoriously hard to use, as evidenced by Glenn Greenwald initially being
-[unable](http://www.huffingtonpost.com/2013/06/10/edward-snowden-glenn-greenwald_n_3416978.html?1370895818) to set it up and talk security with Edward Snowden.
+Unfortunately, the process is notoriously hard to use, as evidenced by Glenn Greenwald initially being [unable](http://www.huffingtonpost.com/2013/06/10/edward-snowden-glenn-greenwald_n_3416978.html?1370895818) to set it up and talk security with Edward Snowden.

 If you use PGP encryption, you will have to make some changes about how you use e-mail.
 For example, if you use PGP on your computer but receive an encrypted e-mail on your phone, you won't be able to decrypt the e-mail and read it until you get back to your computer.